Chris Sabin: Second return to ROH (2010, 2015–2019)

-New Japan Pro-Wrestling (2015–2016, 2018, 2022–2023)
+Return to NJPW (2015–2016, 2018)

 In May 2015, Sabin faced KUSHIDA and Kyle O'Reilly in a three way match as part of the ROH/NJPW Global Wars '15 event.
 In May 2016, they teamed with KUSHIDA and Matt Sydal in a loss to Bullet Club at Global Wars '16.
 In August 2016, the Motor City Machine Guns returned to Japan, unsuccessfully challenging the Young Bucks for the IWGP Junior Heavyweight Tag Team Championship.

 In May 2018, it was announced that Sabin would participate in the 2018 Best of the Super Juniors tournament, he finalized the tournament with 3 wins and four losses, failing to advance to the finals.
 In October 2018, it was announced that Sabin would participate in the 2018 Super Junior Tag League 2018, teaming with Kushida.
 The team ended with three wins and four losses, failing to advance to the finals.

-After defeating the Strong Openweight Tag Team Champions, Aussie Open on the September 15th episode of Impact!, Sabin and Shelley made their return to New Japan Pro-Wrestling at Rumble on 44th Street on October 28.
-At the event, the duo defeated Aussie Open to win the Strong Openweight Tag Team Championships, in a three-way match, also involving The DKC and Kevin Knight.
-The duo retained the titles in February at Battle in the Valley, defeating the West Coast Wrecking Crew (Royce Isaacs and Jorel Nelson).
-On April 15 at Capital Collision, the duo lost the titles back to Aussie Open in a three-way tag-team match also involving the team of Kazuchika Okada and Hiroshi Tanahashi.